Zero trust

 - Automated brute force attempts

-- Attack surface exists even with fail2ban and firewalls
+- Attack surface remains even with fail2ban and firewalls

 - SSH keys are all-or-nothing